 Another two interesting concepts Maik Wiking introduces in his book are Hyggekrog and Hygge Emergency Kit.

-Hyggekrog is a special place at home, a cozy nook, where you might enjoy your cup of tea, book, newspaper or even work, while Hygge Emergency Kit is your self-care ritual that includes things you love the most (to wind down after a rough day): candles, tea with rich bouquet of aromatic flavors, favorite chocolate, soft blanket & warm wool socks, book or photo album etc.
+Hyggekrog is a special place at home, a cozy nook, where you might enjoy your cup of tea, book, newspaper or even work, while Hygge Emergency Kit is your self-care ritual that includes things you love the most (to wind down after a rough day): candles, tea with rich bouquet of aromatic flavors, favorite chocolate, soft blanket & warm wool socks, book or photo album etc. Check these tips that will turn you into a Hygge fan: 5 Things For Your Perfect Hygge Weekend.

-And how Hygge is your life?
 If you haven’t read “Hygge” by Maik Wiking, I would definitely recommend it (especially to those planning a trip to Denmark)!